-We will continue to support the Joint Investment Plan (JIP) 'Welfare to Work for Disabled People' which is examining ways of improving access to jobs in the Public Sector for disabled people.
+- We will continue to support the North Kensington Opportunities Centre, offering one-stop information, guidance and counselling services for people looking for work and training. - We will continue to support the Joint Investment Plan (JIP) 'Welfare to Work for Disabled People' which is examining ways of improving access to jobs in the Public Sector for disabled people.

-- Investigating Business Improvement Districts (BIDs) to combat the effects of large developments such as White City. - Working with the Business Sector in Kensington & Chelsea to nominate a representative for the Local Strategic Partnership Steering Group and identify ways in which business can be encouraged to be more active in their community. - Setting up an electronic 'Business Panel' to allow direct communication between the Council and the Business Community.
+- Investigating Business Improvement Districts (BIDs) to combat the effects of large developments such as White City.
+In order to establish a BID it must have the support of the majority of businesses in that district. - Working with the business representative on the Local Strategic Partnership Steering Group to encouraged local business to be more active in their community. - Setting up an electronic 'Business Panel' to allow direct communication between the Council and the business community.

-- Lobbying for a Chelsea-Hackney line to ease the pressures on the existing transport network, attract new visitors to the Borough and reduce reliance on motorised transport. - Lobbying for increased Government funding and access to special funds for regeneration and community development. - Lobbying Transport for London (TFL) to improve the pedestrian facilities on Exhibition Way.
+- Lobbying for a Chelsea-Hackney line to ease the pressures on the existing transport network, attract new visitors to the Borough and reduce reliance on motorised transport. - Lobbying for increased Government funding and access to special funds for regeneration and community development. - Lobbying Transport for London and the Department for Culture, Media and Sport to improve the pedestrian facilities on Exhibition Way and the pedestrian subway linking the museums to the underground. - Lobbying against Government proposals to change planning legislation that would make it more difficult to resist non-shop uses.